gr-grey/quartz/content/02-daily-rambling/Goodbye, Schuylkill.md

 > Dear Schuylkill,
 >
 > I may soon forget how to spell your weird ass name,
-> but I want to thank you for the beautiful water and skies and the sceneries of Philadelphia,
+> but I want to thank you for the beautiful water and skies and the sceneries of Philadelphia.
 >
 > Thank you for the walks and runs and the good times with friends along the trail.
 >